-Figure 7.4 below presents the NARs in secondary school by district.
-Burera district has a NAR in secondary school of 11.3%, which is below the national average of around 21%, and the averages for rural areas (18.2%) and urban areas (37.4%).
+The map presented in Figure 7.4 below presents the NAR in secondary school by district.
+The NAR in secondary school in Nyabihu district is the same as the national average (21%).
+It is above the rural area average (18%) and below the urban area average (37%).